 Using clonidine for opiate withdrawal can help to relieve some of the most severe symptoms.
 However, using clonidine for opiate withdrawal will not eliminate all of your symptoms.
-Using clonidine for opiate withdrawal does nothing for fatigue, nor does have the ability to rebalance brain chemistry that has been disrupted from opiate abuse.
+Using clonidine for opiate withdrawal does nothing for fatigue, nor does have the ability to rebalance brain chemistry that has been disrupted by opiate abuse.

 Finally, it does absolutely nothing for the post-acute withdrawal symptoms that arise after the acute withdrawal phase has ended.
 It’s for these reasons that I HIGHLY RECOMMEND using a powerful and natural opiate withdrawal supplement.

-Calm Support (Read full Review…) is an opiate withdrawal supplement that can be used in combination with clonidine to further reduce symptoms.
+Opiate Withdrawal Supplements can be used in combination with clonidine to further reduce symptoms.
 This will help to ensure that you have a mild opiate withdrawal.
 Furthermore, an Opiate Withdrawal Supplement will help to reduce the post-acute withdrawal symptoms in a major way.